 Red cedar is a popular option for log home and wood cabin designs.
 Red cedar is a great choice for building, with its natural beauty being just one of many.
 Red cedar is a beautiful building material.
 Its deep, tonal characteristics help to highlight the richly textured wood grains as well as the exposed heartwood.
 Red cedar has been used for hundreds and years.
 It’s no wonder, given its proven performance.
 It is an environmentally friendly wood, which is naturally resistant to both insects and decay.

-Red cedar used in log houses accepts a wide variety of finishes.
-And the best part about building with wood is that it comes from renewable resources.
-Red cedar is both pitch and resin-free, which means that this wood can hold a variety of finishes to include semi-transparent stains, shabby chic bleaches, traditional solid colors, naturally beautiful semi-transparent, and elegant dark stains.
-It is also incredibly durable and will prove to keep your log house construction attractive for years to come.
+Red cedar log houses can take a variety of finishes.
+The best thing about building with wood is its renewable source.
+Red cedar is both pitch- and resin-free.
+This wood can be used to make a variety of finishes, including semi-transparent stains and shabby chic bleaches.
+It can also hold traditional solid colors, semi-transparent stains and elegant dark staining.
+It is also extremely durable and will keep your log house construction looking great for many years.

-Red cedar also has an extremely high thermal coefficient.
-Red cedar is a wood that outperforms other softwoods as well as bricks, concrete, and steel in terms of its thermal insulation and its sound control.
-That means log house constructions will insulate better in the winter but remain cooler in the warm summer months.
-And red cedar has a natural resistance to heat loss, with radiant comfort from its thermal mass and reduced energy consumption because of the high quality of this natural building material.
-Red cedar is known for being an excellent thermal insulator, keeping your house cool in the summer and warmer in the winter.
-These factors along with many others are what contribute to an outstanding log house design that is environmentally friendly
+Red cedar has an extremely high thermal index.
+Red cedar outperforms all other softwoods and bricks, concrete and steel in terms both of its thermal insulation and sound control.
+Log house constructions are more efficient in winter, but cooler in summer.
+Red cedar’s natural resistance to heat loss is radiant comfort due to its thermal mass.
+This natural building material also uses less energy.
+Red cedar is a great thermal insulator and keeps your house cool in summer and warm in winter.
+These are just a few of the many factors that make a log house design exceptional and environmentally friendly.

-More about this story can be found at: Homemania
+You can find more information about this story at: Homemania